-pattern LeftChoice :: a -> Choice a pattern LeftChoice a = Choice False a pattern RightChoice :: a -> Choice a pattern RightChoice a = Choice True a
+pattern LeftChoice :: a -> Choice a

+pattern RightChoice :: a -> Choice a

+pattern RightChoice a = Choice True a

 {-# COMPLETE LeftChoice, RightChoice #-}

 foo :: Choice Int -> Int

 foo (LeftChoice n) = n 2

 foo (RightChoice n) = n - 2

 '''

 COMPLETE pragmas are only used by the pattern match checker.
 If a function definition matches on all the constructors specified in the pragma then the compiler will produce no warning.